squeak-smalltalk/squeak.org/_downloads/beginner.md

 ---
 title:      Beginner
+front-page: true
 order:      1
 cols:       12
 ---
 We create an all-in-one package for beginners works on Windows, Linux, and Mac OS platforms.
 Download it, unzip it, and double click the appropriate file: *.app for Mac, *.bat for Windows, *.sh for Linux.